Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

     c_1: ═══════════╩═╡0             ╞
                       └──────────────┘

-Unlike :meth:`~.QuantumCircuit.compose`, :meth:`~.QuantumCircuit.append` turns the smaller circuit into a single :class:`~qiskit.circuit.Instruction`, so in order to unroll it you can use :meth:`~.QuantumCircuit.decompose`
+Unlike :meth:`~.QuantumCircuit.compose`, :meth:`~.QuantumCircuit.append` turns the smaller circuit into a single :class:`~qiskit.circuit.Instruction`.
+If you prefer joining the circuits using the individual gates, you can use :meth:`~.QuantumCircuit.decompose` to decompose the joint circuit.

 .. testcode::